Gray divorce refers to the growing trend of seniors filing for divorce. Turns out that itch might just take longer than seven years to develop.

 4. Court Settlements

-If you have a structured settlement from a personal injury or wrongful death case that occurred during the marriage, your ex-spouse may be entitled to some of the payout if they were involved in the case.
+If you have a structured settlement from a personal injury or wrongful death case that occurred during the marriage, your ex-spouse may be entitled to some of the payouts if they were involved in the case.
 This doesn’t mean the division will be 50/50; they may be entitled to a smaller amount if, for instance, they supported you through an injury which resulted in a settlement.

 Pensions, 401(k)s, life insurance policies and the like all have beneficiaries listed in the event the holder dies.
 Most people indicate a spouse.
 However, when a spouse becomes an ex, the beneficiary doesn’t automatically get removed.
 Make sure you contact each issuer to designate a new beneficiary.